tardate/LittleArduinoProjects/playground/ATmegaViaArduinoISP/README.md

 ### Programming in-circuit via ICSP header

-This approach can also be used to prgram chips on a baord with an ICSP header.
+This approach can also be used to program chips on a board with an ICSP header.

 The conventional arrangement of the ICSP pins is as follows.
 Although the pin numbering approach may vary, the functions should be in these positions: